mw0x/zway-lib/README.md

 For cryptography we rely on the [Nettle](https://www.lysator.liu.se/~nisse/nettle/) library, which is also used by GnuTLS internally.

 Hybrid encryption is applied using AES-256 (counter mode) for symmetric encryption of the message contents and RSA-2048 for end-to-end encrpytion of a random message key.
+I'm aware of perfect forward secrecy, which will be implemented soon.

 ## Storage